YarnSpinnerTool/YarnSpinner/README.md

 For examples, take a look at this [import example](/LanguageServer/ImportExample.ysls.json) or the [yarn spinner built in Commands and Functions file](/LanguageServer/src/Server/Documentation/BuiltInFunctionsAndCommands.ysls.json).

-One caveat to note; the language server does not automatically reload ysls.json files (nor .cs files).
-To force the server to reload function and command definitions, go to the extension settings and toggle the "CSharp Lookup" property.
-(This will be fixed in an upcoming release!)

 ## Demo
 <img src="https://user-images.githubusercontent.com/408888/133907128-ab3fe7a3-b2cf-4ce6-98d7-65f048fbae1f.gif" alt="Demonstration of hover tooltip, Go to references, and Go to definition" />